ePTO: How an electric power take-off works

 The low-power ePTO is suitable for the following applications, for example:

-• Crane superstructures (power requirement approx. 5 kW)
+• Crane bodies (power requirement approx. 5 kW)

-• Waste compactor superstructures (power requirement approx. 8 kW)
+• Refuse compactor bodies (power requirement approx. 8 kW)

 ePTO with extended power (56 kW).

-The ePTO with extended performance is suitable for the following applications, for example:
+The ePTO with extended power is suitable for the following applications, for example:

-• Container cleaning superstructures (power requirement up to 30 kW)
+• Container cleaning bodies (power requirement up to 30 kW)

 • High-pressure cleaning application (power requirement up to 50 kW)

-To decide whether an ePTO is worthwhile for your vehicle and what performance it should have, you should ask yourself these questions:
+To decide whether an ePTO is worthwhile for your vehicle and what power it should have, you should ask yourself these questions:

-• How much power does your body need?
+• How much power does your body require?

-• How many kilometers would you like to be able to drive per day without having to recharge?
+• How many kilometers do you want to be able to drive per day without having to recharge?

-• How long is the electrically powered body in use per day?
+• How long is the electrically operated body in use per day?

 Do you have any questions?

-Our team will be happy to help you.
-Contact us here - we will be happy to advise you individually.
+Our team is happy to help.
+Contact us here - we would be happy to advise you individually.

 Flux Mobility AG.